 The maximum quantum notwithstanding, project budgets that exhibit financial prudence stand a higher chance of being selected, as financial prudence is one of the evaluation criteria of the review process.

-Although it is common for the proposed project’s principal investigator to prepare the grant application, do note that the actual applicant for the grant is the principal investigator’s host institution, which subsequently appoints the principal investigator to lead the project.
+Although it is common for the proposed project’s PI to prepare the grant application, do note that the actual applicant for the grant is the PI’s host institution, which subsequently appoints the PI to lead the project.

 All researchers affiliated to a Singapore-based institution and conducting work in the specified research areas above are eligible to apply through their institution.
 This includes new researchers in a particular field.